yearn/yearn-multisig-actions/README.md

 Add these repository secrets.
 Go to https://github.com/{org}/{repo}/settings/secrets/actions

 1. PAT - generate personal access token.
 Go to https://github.com/settings/tokens/new and click repo for scopes.
 Make sure to reset this secret when the PAT expires.
-2. {NETWORK}SCAN_TOKEN - Define multiple secrets where {NETWORK} can be ether, ftm, snow, bsc, arbi, or polygon.
+2. {NETWORK}SCAN_TOKEN - Define multiple secrets where {NETWORK} can be ETHER, FTM, SNOW, BSC, ARBI, or POLYGON.
+You can generate these tokens by making an account at the respective sites (e.g. etherscan.io, ftmscan.com, etc, etc).
 If you don't need a token for a given network, then either set the secret to something random or edit run-command.yml to pass in '' for the token you don't need.
 3. TELEGRAM_TOKEN - This is the token for your telegram bot that will send messages to channels.
 If you are in the yearn org, contact kx9x for the robowoofy token.
 4. PRIVATE_KEY - Private key for your delegate (get this from the previous step where you added your delegate account)